urinary tract infection UTI treatment

 A feeling of pressure in the lower pelvis or lower back ache.
 There may be stinging, painful or frequent urination with urgent urge to urinate often with little or no urine passed.
 Often there is a need to urinate at night and the urine may also become cloudy or smell unpleasant.
 Blood in the urine and fever can also occur along with nausea, vomiting, chills and fever indicating a severe infection.

-Recurring infections in women
+Recurring Urinary tract infection (UTI) in women

 Higher risk patients ?